-Achieved Knowledge Simile Attitude and values YES Is able to identify the appropriate knowledge base required to deliver safe, person centred care under some guidance. iate encountered situations is ad able to utilise fe, appropriate skills red in the delivery of Is able to demonstrate a professional attitude in delivering person centred care.
+Achieved Knowledge Smile Attitude and values YES Is able to identify the appropriate knowledge base required to deliver safe, person centred care under some guidence.
+In commonly encountered situetions is able to utilise appropriate skills in the delivery of person centred care with some guidance.
+Is able to demonstrate a professional attitude in delivering person centred care.
 Demonstrates positive engagement with own learning.
-Is not able to demonstrate an adequate knowledge base and has significant gaps in understanding, leading to poor practice.
+NO Is not able to demonstrate an adequate knowledge base and has significant gaps in understanding, leading to poor practice.
 Under direct supervision is not able to demonstrate safe practice in delivering care despite repeated guidance and prompting in familiar tasks.
 Inconsistent professional attitude towards others and lacks self-awareness.
 Is not asking questions nor engaging with own learning needs.